 Alcohol problems in the over 65s

-Healthcare professionals have warned the elderly about how much alcohol they are consuming after new research has revealed that one in five over the age of 65 are drinking unsafe levels.
+Healthcare professionals have warned the elderly about how much alcohol they are consuming, after new research has revealed that 1 in 5 over the age of 65 are drinking unsafe levels.

-Aside from the obvious health risks, consuming unsafe levels of alcohol in our later years also increases our chances of suffering from confusion and falls - something that often proves to be fatal in the elderly.
+Aside from the obvious health risks, consuming unsafe levels of alcohol in our later years also increases our chances of suffering from confusion and falls - something that can prove to be fatal in the elderly.

 Despite the fact that 21% of those over the age of 65 who were surveyed admitting to drinking more than they should, there are concerns that GPs are less in tune to drinking problems among the elderly.
-The author of the study, Doctor Mark Ashworth commented:
+The author of the study, Dr Mark Ashworth, commented:

 “Very few GPs are switched on to the idea that their older patients could be drinking at these levels - we all look out for it in younger patients but we are less attuned to it in the elderly.”

-Despite this misconception, Doctor Ashworth said that the rates of unsafe drinking in elderly people are actually higher than those reported for the general population.
-Unbelievably however, alcohol misuse services simply are not set up to deal with older patients.
+Despite this misconception, Dr Ashworth said that the rates of unsafe drinking in elderly people are actually higher than those reported for the general population.
+Unbelievably however, alcohol misuse services are simply not set up to deal with older patients.

 If you think that you or someone you know could have a problem with alcohol, please feel free to visit our alcohol addiction treatment and rehabilitation page for more information about the signs, symptoms and treatments that are available.
 You can also contact us today to talk about our residential treatment.